Unboxed-Software/solana-course/content/transfer-fee.md

   	console.log('Current fee vault balance: ' + balance + '\n\n')
 }
 ```
-Now we can run `npm run start`.
-We should see a console log which shows us the updated balance of the fee vault account.
+Now we can run `npm start`.
+This will show us the updated balance of the fee vault account.

 ### 7.2 Harvest and then withdraw
 Suppose we want to collect transfer fees immediately after the transaction.
 In this case, the batch fetching and collecting after every transaction can be inefficient.